MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 <p class="caption">(\#fig:tiredata)Boxplots of the tire tread data and the brand of tire from which the original measurements came.</p>
 </div>

-Since these are paired data, we are only interested in the _differences_ in wear of tire tread between the two brands on each car.
+Since these are paired data, we are only interested in the _differences_ in tire tread between the two brands on each car.
 The dotplot in Figure \@ref(fig:tiredata-diff) displays these differences, with summary statistics displayed below.